CHAPTER 3: A GANBURY STROLL

 It’s always amusing to watch an ape react to their name spoken by a Saar.
 This Clo character was no exception.
 They left the front door of their shop as a quivering mass of jelly.
 The creature presented himself with very flamboyant dress, with a brightly colored suit, pants and curled green shoes.
 He was just like the sun.
 He was bright, and it hurt to look at him.

 The owner of the shop grinned nervously.
 “Well I guess this is the part where you eat me.”

 “Blech!
 Don’t make me vomit.
 We’re here to discuss compensation.”

 He nodded.
 “Of course, red lord.
 You are truly a divine being and must be treated in accordance with your divinity.”

-“Which is why I come to your little establishment.
-Little Clo, what is your best clothing for outdoor travel?”
+“Which is why I come to your little establishment.”
+I said.
+“Little Clo, what’s your best clothing for outdoor travel?”

 “What?” he asked.

 I pushed myself off the Tower and landed in front of his shop.
 My landing shattered the front window of his shop, but little Clo was still somehow able to keep standing.